 After spending some time with these goggles, I have many concluding thoughts that will hopefully be useful to any prospective buyer of FPV goggles for quadcopter/drone/UAV use.

 - HDMI connectivity with 720p support

 - Modulal bays supporting 1G3, 2G4 and 5G8 band receivers

 - 3m AV Cable & HDMI cable with mini to micro and mini to standard adapters

 - 1800 mAh battery with LED indicator

 - DC DIY cable

 Fatshark Dominator V3 Screen 9/10

 Upon first encounter with the Fatshark Dominator V3 goggles, I immediately noticed the widescreen screen was fantastic, it genuinely feels like you are watching a blockbuster in a movie theater.
 Although the aspect ratio states 16:9, it does feel more like 15:9 but it is close enough.
-The picture isn’t true HD (over 720p) although it still does look great.
+The picture isn’t true HD (over 720p) although in videos it still does look great.
 It truly is a great picture for the price.
 Because these goggles aren’t true HD, it doesn’t score top marks in terms of picture quality, but again it still is satisfactory.
 The Dominator V3’s can offer better eye relief compared to older models and competitors, as well as the ability of IPD adjustment can suit those with wider set eyes.
 In addition, the On-screen-display information is clearer due to the smaller visual image of the goggles.